Sleep Disorders

 Idiopathic insomnia is diagnosed if the predisposition towards poor sleep by itself is severe enough to cause insomnia.
 Psychophysiological insomnia is assumed to start with a somewhat milder predisposition towards poor sleep that usually develops into insomnia only with the occurrence of some other, identifiable stressor acting as the trigger.

-A sleep state misperception is when the patient sleeps adequately but does not perceive it as sleep.
+Paradoxical insomnia, sleep state misperception, is when the patient sleeps adequately but does not perceive it as sleep.

-Circadian rhythm abnormalities occur when the patient sleeps well but not at socially acceptable times.
+Circadian rhythm disorders occur when the patient sleeps well but not at socially acceptable times.

 Medical causes of insomnia may include, but are not limited to, propriospinal myoclonus, restless legs syndrome, cardiorespiratory disorders, pain, degenerative disorders, prostatic hypertrophy, and obstructive sleep apnea disorder.